-These payments are made in advance in three or four instalments, depending on the number of school terms in the state or territory where the student is studying.
-Each instalment covers a quarter or a third of the calendar year (depending on the term structure), rather than the exact period between the relevant term dates.
+These payments are made in advance in four instalments in line with the number of school terms.
+Each instalment covers a quarter of the calendar year rather than the exact period between the relevant term dates.

 5.1.3.2 Fortnightly instalments